MLD3/FIDDLE-experiments/README.md

 git submodule update --init --recursive
 ```

-To reproduce the experiments on MIMIC-III, use `conda env create -f environment.yml` to create a conda envionment named `FIDDLE-env` which uses pytho n3.7, and then follow the steps in README.
+To reproduce the experiments on MIMIC-III, use `conda env create -f environment.yml` to create a conda envionment named `FIDDLE-env` which uses python 3.7, and then follow the steps in README.